Azores Rallye 2020* - 17-19/09/2020

 What’s new for 2020?

-The iconic Sete Cidades, which traditionally ran on a Friday, will now serve as the rally’s deciding stage on Saturday (28 March) as part of a new compact itinerary.
-In other exciting changes, the Ponta Delgada-based, all-asphalt City Show switches from a Wednesday evening demonstration event to a competitive stage on Thursday 26 March under a new name, PDL Stage.
-Meanwhile, Graminhais and the jungle-esque Tronqueira on the east side of São Miguel, will form part of the leg one itinerary on Friday 27 March having previously taken place on the final day.
-And having been used twice in the past, there will be just one not-to-be-missed visit to the quarry-based Grupo Marques superspecial, which gives fans a grandstand view of the action.
+The iconic Sete Cidades, which traditionally ran on the rally’s middle day, will now serve as the event’s deciding stage on the final day as part of a new compact itinerary.
+In other exciting changes, the Ponta Delgada-based, all-asphalt City Show switches from demonstration event to a competitive stage under a new name, PDL Stage.
+Meanwhile, Graminhais and the jungle-esque Tronqueira on the east side of São Miguel, will form part of the leg one itinerary having previously taken place on the final day.

 2019: Łukasz Habaj/Daniel Dymurski (ŠKODA Fabia R5)